-Section Two: Concerns that do not meet the harm threshold
+Section Two: Concerns and or allegations that do not meet the harm threshold

-406. Governing bodies and proprietors should have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold set out above.
-Concerns may arise in several ways and from a number of sources.
-For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+423. Governing bodies and proprietors should have policies and processes to deal with concerns (including allegations) which do not meet the harm threshold, referred to in this guidance as 'low-level' concerns.
 It is important that schools and colleges have appropriate policies and processes in place to manage and record any such concerns and take appropriate action to safeguard children.

-Low level concerns
+Low-level concerns

-407. As part of their whole school approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+424. As part of their whole school or college approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.

-408. Creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold (see Part Four - Section one)) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
-If implemented correctly, this should encourage an open and transparent culture; enable schools and colleges to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.
+425. Creating a culture in which all concerns about adults are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+If implemented correctly, this should:

+- encourage an open and transparent culture;

+- enable schools and colleges to identify inappropriate, problematic or concerning behaviour early;

+- minimise the risk of abuse; and

+ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.

-What is a low level concern?
+What is a low-level concern?

-409. The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out at paragraph 338.
+426. The term 'low-level' concern does not mean that it is insignificant.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-410. Examples of such behaviour could include, but are not limited to:
+Examples of such behaviour could include, but are not limited to:

-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children;

+- having favourites;

+- taking photographs of children on their mobile phone, contrary to school policy;

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or,

+- · humiliating pupils.

-411. Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
+427. Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.